 Brooklyn Heights Project

-About the Brooklyn Heights Library
+What is the status of the Brooklyn Heights Library project?

 What’s happening to the Business & Career Library?

 The Business & Career Library relocated to Central Library in June 2016, where it will operate in an interim location until its permanent home opens in 2017.
 The B & CL’s hours of service increased by more than 30%, and its interim location offers all current Business & Career Library services—plus access to Central Library’s resources.

 BPL has long planned to relocate the B & CL to Central Library.
 Jobseekers and entrepreneurs, many of whom live and work outside the downtown Brooklyn area, can now enjoy the expanded hours, interdisciplinary resources, and modern work and study spaces that Central Library provides.
 Many of the B&CL’s programs take place in the Shelby White and Leon Levy Information Commons, Brooklyn Public Library’s newest space for collaborative learning.
 Relocation to a more central location have made this resource more accessible to all of Brooklyn.

 The new Brooklyn Heights Library will host a 3,000-square-foot, technology-rich workspace designed to meet the needs of entrepreneurs, established and aspiring business owners, creative professionals, freelancers from various fields and members of the general public.
 The area will offer collaborative meeting spaces for specialized trainings and one-on-one consultation services.
 It will host computer workstations with a rich suite of productivity tools for the business and creative communities, and library staff will work with partner organizations to deliver a wide range of programming in this environment.

 Could the existing Brooklyn Heights Library have been repaired?